Jaeger-LeCoultre: Reverso

-Its name inspired by the Latin “I turn around”, the Reverso was created in 1931 as a watch capable of surviving the hard knocks of a polo game: The origin of the watch creation is rooted in the early 1930s when a group of Polo players asked César de Trey, a watch dealer, to create a timepiece that could withstand the rigours of their sport.
+Its name inspired by the Latin “I turn around”, the Reverso was created in 1931 as a watch capable of surviving the hard knocks of a polo game.
+It originated when a group of polo players asked César de Trey, a watch dealer, to create a timepiece that could withstand the rigours of their sport.
 César de Trey followed up on the request with a letter to his colleague and watch manufacturer, Jacques-David LeCoultre.
-René-Alfred Chauvot, was a French engineer with LeCoultre, and was engaged to develop this new watchcase.
+René-Alfred Chauvot, a French engineer with LeCoultre, was tasked with developing this new watchcase.
 Mr. Chauvot designed a reversible case that could protect the fragile dial and glass of the watch.
-The final design, that is still in use today, allows for the case to be swivelled in its carrier to protect the watch glass.
+The final design, still in use today, allows for the case to be swivelled in its carrier to protect the watch glass.
 The design is considered a classic of Art Deco.

 A list of notable watches from the Reverso line include the following: